0xblackbird/cth/README.md

-# MD5 Hash Cracker
+# Hash Cracker
-An easy md5 hash cracker written in python3
+An easy hash cracker written in python3

+# Updates
+- Added 5 more hash types (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512)
+- Added verbose mode
+- Cleaned up the code

 # Description
-A MD5-Hash cracker that is written in python3!
-The cracker currently supports only MD5-Hashes (more hash types will eventually follow!)
+A hash cracker that is written in python3!
+The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!)
 I hope you enjoy it!

 **I like to hear feedback!
 Hit me up on Twitter! [@BE1807V](https://twitter.com/be1807v)**